sethdeckard/Lamb-Richman-dataset/README.md

 * DataSetExtension.ConsoleApp - App used to automate the entire process for multiple years, code MUST be modified before usage.

 ###Requirements and Dependencies###
 The project was built in Mono on OS X but should work on Windows as well.
 It uses SQLite and Dapper for data storage during processing.
+Why Mono?
+It is the first and last Mono app I have ever written for OS X, just an excercise to see what it would be like.

 ###Copyright###